HOI AN TRAVEL GUIDE

 We visited this central and close to the coast part of the country by flying directly into Da Nang (the closest airport) from Hong Kong.
-Majority of flights will take you to Saigon or Hanoi first, but 'Hong Kong Express' was the only carrier who flew directly to Da Nang from Hong Kong specifically.
+The majority of flights will take you to Saigon or Hanoi first, but 'Hong Kong Express' was the only carrier that flew directly to Da Nang from Hong Kong specifically.
 It was over double the price, but one less airport and many hours saved.
 If you had time, you could explore one of these main cities first before coming to Hoi An.
 When I had planned this trip to the five countries, I booked it so there was a busy city and then it was followed by a chill place so there was, I guess this breathing room.
 We got that excitement and that fast-paced energy from a city and then was recharged from the country & nature in the smaller locations.
 Coming from Hong Kong, it was the perfect chaser.
 We hired a scooter, and the outskirts of town reminded us so much of Bali - it had this very calm and easy-going undertone to the place and we really enjoyed it.

-On our second day there we met Harry, a 29-year old with the most infectiously positive attitude and laugh, and he's also an entrepreneur.
+On our second day there we met Harry, a 29-year-old with the most infectiously positive attitude and laugh, and he's also an entrepreneur.
 He grew up in a small farming village not far from Hoi An and then went on to get a university degree.
 He worked in the tourism industry for many years, and he's just this year gone out on his own and started a business for himself (and his young family).
-His vision is to give tourists a locally authentic, 'places you wouldn't find on your own', tours.
+His vision is to give tourists locally authentic, 'places you wouldn't find on your own', tours.
 I found him via the Airbnb experience section, and we first booked in with him for his 'Hidden Gems of Hoi An' tour (see HERE).
 The tour was SO incredible, we asked him if he was free the next day to hang out again and show us some more spots, so we did this tour with him HERE.
 We shadowed him by scooter into the countryside, through the rice paddies stopping to see the rice being harvested.
 We visited a local coffee roastery and drank delicious local brews.
 The coffee in Vietnam was perfection and in fact, the best we had on this trip!
-Coming from New Zealand, and Wellington in particular where the coffee scene here is very much a part of home, it was definitely a highlight to taste coffee of such high quality.
+Coming from New Zealand, and Wellington in particular where the coffee scene here is very much a part of the home, it was definitely a highlight to taste coffee of such high quality.
 We also went to a fishing village where Aary went out fishing with some local women at dusk, we met local weavers and a lady who makes and supplies some of the best rice paper to Hoi An.
 These were all outside of the main Hoi An area, and there's no way we could have found these solo.
 I loved how Harry has set up these tours, and how he gives a commission to each of the people we meet, he is really passionate about supporting small communities.
-I said to Harry at the end, when our tour finished late into the evening "I liked Vietnam before your tour, but you and the experiences you gave us made us LOVE Vietnam!".
+I said to Harry at the end when our tour finished late in the evening "I liked Vietnam before your tour, but you and the experiences you gave us made us LOVE Vietnam!".
 We're lucky that we just happened to book at a time when no one else had booked, so they were both private tours which made it feel even more personal.

 I have given more details, tips and an itinerary in the linked box below, and there are videos from our experiences on Instagram Stories which you can see HERE.
 I hope you enjoy this travel guide x